INSIGHT-How Israel was duped as Hamas planned devastating assault

 EXCLUSIVE-US-Saudi defence pact tied to Israel deal, Palestinian demands put aside

-(Reporting by Samia Nakhoul in Dubai and Jonathan Saul in London; Writing by William Maclean; Editing by Edmund Blair)
+(Reporting by Samia Nakhoul in Dubai and Jonathan Saul in London; Additional reporting by Ali Sawafta in the West Bank and Matt Spetalnick in Washington, Writing by William Maclean; Editing by Edmund Blair)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.